playerO1/FieldBOT/README.md

 This bot made for Spring RTS game.
 First file created on 1 june 2014.
 First work wersion on july 2014.
 Some test wersion have name "Peace BOT", becouse they no have army, only economic.
 Today, 14 august 2014, first day - created GitHub repository.
-First add modeling files.
-At the next time I add sources.
+First add UML modeling files (docs).
+At the next time I add sources and compiling version.

 PlayerO1 (C) 2014, this project licensed under GNU.
 --------